daixtrose/cplusplus-primer/polymorphism/README.md

 ## Testing

-In this example we use [µt](https://github.com/boost-ext/ut) as testing framework.
+In this example, we use [µt](https://github.com/boost-ext/ut) as testing framework.

 The one-header version of it is pulled into the project via the CMake call